 His engineering is what brought him to India in the first place.

-For three and a half months, Dylan worked on a sewage lake as a water treatment researcher and was living with a family of three children and their mother in Bihar—their father had passed away five years earlier from alcoholism.
+Dylan’s total time spent working in India was five months – one trip of 3.5 months and another for 1.5.
+He lived in South Delhi during his stay but worked on a sewage lake as a water treatment researcher in Sonia Vihar.
+Here, he met a family of three children who lived with their mother – their father had passed away five years earlier from alcoholism.

 The children, Dylan noticed, weren’t attending school.

 Their language barrier prevented deep conversations—anything more than a ‘yes’ or ‘no’ question was out of reach—but Dylan had to know why?

 “I wanted to help send them to school but I knew nothing about the Indian education system,” Dylan says.
 “I knew this was going to be hard, but I really loved the little guys.”
 In order to research, Dylan would need to converse with families.
 But there was still the trouble of language, and this is when Dylan paired up with Aditi.